Sitefinity/nextjs-samples/starter-template/docs/Widgets.md

         'HelloWorld': {
             componentType: HelloWorld, // registration of the widget
             entity: HelloWorldEntity, // registration of the designer
+            editorMetadata: {...} // metadata to be displayed in the WYSIWYG edotir - title, available operation, empty content visuals etc.
             ssr: true // whether this is a server rendered or client rendered component }
     }